 - Always follow the manufacturer’s guidelines for your particular grill.

 No matter how careful people are during the Memorial Day holiday, they still may be hurt by the negligence of another who was not quite careful enough.
 If this happens to you, the Blumenshine Law Group is able to help.
-Contact us at (312)766-1000 or email at [email protected] for a free consultation and case review.
+Call or text us at (312)766-1000 or email at [email protected] for a free consultation and case review.